Epstein-Barr Virus Infection, Symptoms, and Possible Treatments

 The Epstein-Barr Virus and Cancer

-The Epstein-Barr virus causes or contributes to some kinds of cancer, including Burkitt (or Burkitt's) lymphoma, nasopharyngeal carcinoma and some cases of Hodgkin (or Hodgkin's) lymphoma and stomach cancer.
-It may also cause some cases of fibromyalgia, chronic fatigue syndrome and multiple sclerosis, although this is less certain.
+The Epstein-Barr virus causes or contributes to some kinds of cancer, including Burkitt (or Burkitt's) lymphoma, nasopharyngeal carcinoma, and some cases of Hodgkin (or Hodgkin's) lymphoma and stomach cancer.
+In addition, it may be linked to some cases of multiple sclerosis, although this is less certain.
+Various sources claim that the virus is also linked to chronic fatigue syndrome and fibromyalgia, but the scientific evidence for this is scant.

-The possible connection between EBV and fibromyalgia is especially interesting to me.
-My sister has suffered from fibromyalgia, chronic fatigue syndrome and migraines for many years.
+A possible connection between EBV and fibromyalgia is especially interesting to me.
+My sister has suffered from fibromyalgia, chronic fatigue, and migraines for many years.
 The three conditions often accompany one another.
 The cause of fibromyalgia is unknown, although there are a variety of theories to explain its origin.
 One of them is that the Epstein Barr virus causes or contributes to the disease.

 In fibromyalgia, a person experiences chronic and widespread body pain for no obvious reason.
 Many patients experience periods called flare-ups when symptoms are worse than normal.
 Chronic fatigue is a condition that often involves periods of debilitating tiredness.
 Migraines may be debilitating, too.
 They are more than just a bad headache.
 A migraine is actually a syndrome involving a range of symptoms.

 Determining the cause of my sister's health problems would be great, whether or not EBV is involved; finding a treatment would be even better.
 The problems seriously interfere with her life and with the lives of many other sufferers.